 Training the Next Generation of Leaders in Science and Medicine

 The Montreal Neurological Institute and Hospital is the largest training centre for brain research in Canada.
 It is also home to North America’s largest neuroscience graduate program – the Integrated Program in Neuroscience.
-Today’s trainees, from over 60 countries, have a world-wide impact as we reach out through international collaborations, formal relationships with sister institutes, and high visibility in professional organizations.
+Today’s trainees, from over 60 countries, have a worldwide impact as we reach out through international collaborations, formal relationships with sister institutes, and high visibility in professional organizations.
+The Neuro also participates in clinical and clinical research fellowship programs with the McGill Faculty of Medicine.